payu-india/CMS-Chatbot/docs/Android MOBILE SDKs/android-core-sdk/integration-steps-android-core-sdk/android-coresdk-integration-steps.md

 ```
 ```Text Kotlin
 ```

-> - Transaction ID should be kept unique for each transaction and not more than 25 characters.
+> * Transaction ID should be kept unique for each transaction and not more than 25 characters.
-> - udf1 to udf5 are options params where you can pass additional information related to transaction.
+> * udf1 to udf5 are options params where you can pass additional information related to transaction.
 If you don't want to use it, then send them as empty string like, udf1=""
-> - Email and First name can be empty strings "" if you don't want to use them
+> * Email and First name can be empty strings "" if you don't want to use them
-> - For store user card feature
+> * For store user card feature\
->    /\*_ These are used for store card feature.
-If you are not using it then user_credentials = "default"
->       _ user_credentials takes of the form like user_credentials = "merchant_key : user_id"
->       _ here merchant_key = your merchant key,
->       _ user_id = unique id related to user like, email, phone number, etc._/
+>    /\**These are used for store card feature.
+If you are not using it then user\_credentials = "default"\&#xA;* user *credentials takes of the form like user\_credentials = "merchant\_key : user\_id"\&#xA;* here merchant *key = your merchant key,\&#xA;* user*id = unique id related to user like, email, phone number, etc.*/
-> - For SURL ,Success url is where the transaction response is posted by PayU on successful transaction.PayU recommends you to design or use your own surl and furl after testing is completed.
+> * For SURL ,Success url is where the transaction response is posted by PayU on successful transaction.PayU recommends you to design or use your own surl and furl after testing is completed.
 See Handling SURL and FURL.
-> - For FURL, Failure url is where the transaction response is posted by PayU on failed transaction.
+> * For FURL, Failure url is where the transaction response is posted by PayU on failed transaction.
 PayU recommends you to design or use your own surl and furl after testing is completed.
 See Handling SURL and FURL.
-> - For offers `mPaymentParams.setOfferKey`("your_offer_key")
+> * For offers `mPaymentParams.setOfferKey`("your\_offer\_key")
-> - For any other payment default param (like phone and others) mPaymentParams.setPhone("your_number")
+> * For any other payment default param (like phone and others) mPaymentParams.setPhone("your\_number")

 ## Step 4: Hash generation

 > 📘 Generate Hash from Server
 >
 > It is recommended to generate hash from server only.
 Keep your key and salt in server side hash generation code.
 For more information, refer to [Generate Static Hash](doc:generate-static-hash-android-sdk-pro).

 The following approach for generating hash is not recommended.
-However, this approach can be used to test in PRODUCTION_ENV
+However, this approach can be used to test in PRODUCTION\_ENV

-- if your server-side hash generation code is not completely setup.
+* if your server-side hash generation code is not completely setup.
 While going live, this approach for hash generation
-- should not be used.
+* should not be used.

 ```
 /******************************